Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 How To Make These (The Fun Part)

-Start by preheating your oven to 350°F. Toss your 3 cups of oats into a food processor and pulse until you get a rough flour — it doesn’t need to be perfect, a little texture is actually good for these.
+Preheat your oven to 350F.
+Toss your 3 cups of oats into a food processor and pulse until you get a coarse flour – doesn’t need to be perfect, a bit of texture is good for these.

-In a large Pyrex measuring cup, mash your bananas until they’re smooth-ish.
-Add your 1 cup of peanut butter and stir everything together until it looks like a thick dough.
-It’ll be sticky, and that’s fine.
+In a LARGE Pyrex measuring cup (or something else big) mash up your bananas until they are smooth-ish.
+Add your 1 cup of peanut butter and stir it all together until it looks like thick dough.
+This will be a little sticky, which is okay.

-Fold in your oat flour a little at a time.
-The dough should pull away from the sides of the bowl when it’s ready.
-If it’s too sticky, add oats one tablespoon at a time.
+Fold in oat flour a little at a time.
+The dough should pull away from the side of the bowl when ready.
+If the dough is too sticky, add oats one tablespoon at a time.

 Roll the dough out on a lightly floured surface to about ¼ inch thick.
-Cut into bone shapes using a cookie cutter — or honestly just cut them into squares, your dog does not care about aesthetics.
+Cut into bone shapes using a cookie cutter (or don’t and just cut them into squares, your dog will not care).

-Place them on a parchment-lined baking sheet and bake for 22-25 minutes until the edges go golden.
-Let them cool on the rack — a fully cooled treat gets firmer and crunchier, which helps clean your dog’s teeth a little while she chews.
+Place them on a parchment paper lined baking sheet and bake for 22-25 minutes, until the edges go golden.
+Let them cool on the rack (it takes a while) – the fully cooled biscuits get a bit crunchier, which helps clean your dog’s teeth a little when she chews on them.

-Store them in an airtight container for up to one week on the counter, or freeze a batch for up to three months.
-I always freeze half the batch right away because my dog will absolutely eat 24 treats in two days if I let her.
+Keep your treats in an airtight container for up to one week on the counter, or freeze a batch for up to three months.
+I always freeze half of the batch right away because my dog will eat 24 treats in two days if I let her.

-If your pup has a sensitive stomach, swap half the oat flour for turmeric dog treats – benefits, recipes, and safety tips for your pup inspired additions like a pinch of turmeric — it adds a gentle anti-inflammatory boost without changing the flavor much at all.
+If your dog has a sensitive stomach, you can always just replace half of the oat flour with turmeric dog treats – benefits, recipes, and safety tips for this here, or use it as a small additive (adding a pinch in doesn’t change the flavor much, but adds a gentle anti-inflammatory boost).

 📸 Photo credit: Instagram @busterspawprints